Sallie Permar: Career

 In 2011, Permar joined the faculty at Duke University School of Medicine as an assistant professor of pediatrics.
 She was promoted to associate professor in 2013.

 Permar was the Wilburt C. Davison Distinguished Professor of pediatrics, immunology, and molecular genetics at Duke University School of Medicine, associate dean of physician-scientist development; and founding director of the Duke Medical's Children's Health and Discovery Institute.
 She is also a member of the Duke Global Health Institute.

 On December 1, 2020, Dr. Permar was appointed chair of the Department of Pediatrics at Weill Cornell Medicine and the pediatrician-in-chief at NewYork-Presbyterian/Weill Cornell Medical Center and New York-Presbyterian Komansky Children's Hospital.
 As Pediatrician-in-Chief, Dr. Permar hosted the 13th Plates for Pediatrics Dinner on February 25, 2025.
-This event collected $2.5 million dollars to fund pediatric programs such as the Pediatric Simulation Center, Residency Education, and Pediatric Mental Health.
+This event collected $2.5 million to fund pediatric programs such as the Pediatric Simulation Center, Residency Education, and Pediatric Mental Health.

 Dr. Permar is an author of almost 150 scientific publications.